-A: Why do you need me to diagnose your problem when you do such a good job figuring out the problem yourself?
+A: Why do you need me to diagnose your problem when you’ve done such a good job figuring out the problem yourself?

 It is most definitely brown rot.

-The disease is typically caused by sucking insects like stinkbugs or curculio weevils visiting a diseased fruit and then sticking their snout into a ripe one.
+The disease is sometimes caused by sucking insects like stinkbugs or curculio weevils visiting a diseased fruit and then sticking their snout into a ripe one.

 The disease is disheartening because it typically appears just before the fruit is ready to pick.
 It affects both peaches and plums.
 Its control requires planning, since it can also start in spring when the trees are blooming.

-The best cure is to implement a good insect control spray program now and each spring following.
+The best cure is to implement a good insect control spray program each spring from now on.